DAIC-tud/docs/content/en/tutorials/apptainer/index.md

 ```

 {{% alert title="Warning" color="warning"%}}
 Always pass `--nv` to apptainer to run GPU-accelerated applications or libraries inside the container.
-Note that you also need **1)** your host system must have NVIDIA GPU drivers installed and compatible with the version of Singularity you are using, and **2)** the container you are running should have the necessary dependencies and configurations to support GPU acceleration.
+Note that you also need **1)** your host system must have NVIDIA GPU drivers installed and compatible with the version of Apptainer you are using, and **2)** the container you are running should have the necessary dependencies and configurations to support GPU acceleration.

 ```bash
 $ apptainer shell --nv -C cuda_based_image.sif